top of page

 A herbaceous perennial species from Israel than in time can develop a woody base.
 Easy in a watered or dry location.
 Self-seeds readily.

-Salvia eremostachya 4€/20seeds SOLD OUT
+Salvia eremostachya 4€/20seeds

 Another western US native tolerant of extreme drought, this looks more like a small 'Allen Chickering' but with greener leaves and white/blue flowers instead of purple.
 Great leaf scent.